tnptm/mount_clouds/README.txt

 README

 This Bash script mount_clouddrives.sh was planned to be one of a kind way of using rclone when having one or more cloud drives in Linux.
+It can mount and unmount the services interactive way.

 The basic idea is to mount all services to one directory in your home directory for easy access for project files or photos etc. It is not meant